honey-team/ufpy/README.md

 # Support

-If you have a problem, open [discussion in GitHub](https://github.com/honey-team/ufpy/discussions).
+If you have a problem or just have a question, open [discussion in GitHub](https://github.com/honey-team/ufpy/discussions).
+Also you can tell me your suggestions and ideas in this [discussions](https://github.com/honey-team/ufpy/discussions).

 Enjoy `ufpy`!
 I'd like to see that my project will be using in your projects.
 Bye! :)